NavigationContentFooter

 The following screen displays:

 Next, we will define the fields for our Blog database.
-We’ll add two text fields, one to hold the title of each blog post, and one to hold the content of each post:
+We will add two text fields, one to hold the title of each blog post and one to hold the content of each post:

 5. Click Text.
 The following screen displays: